-- 1 The employer shall adopt a social policy framework after agreement has been reached on it with the majority of the unions. - 2 The social policy framework shall at least prescribe: - a the measures and instruments that will be used to support staff members affected by a major change in the organisation; - b the method to be used for investigating the possibility of reassignment; - c the definition of the term 'suitable job'.
+- The employer shall adopt a social policy framework after agreement has been reached on it with the majority of the unions. - 2 The social policy framework shall at least prescribe: - a the measures and instruments that will be used to support staff members affected by a major change in the organisation; in this context, the point of departure is retention of work; - b the method to be used for investigating the possibility of reassignment; - c the definition of the term 'suitable job'.